Find out more about opportunities to work in a student support role.

 Examination support worker (reader or scribe)

-If any specialist student support roles become available, such as 1:1 study skills tuition or specialist mental health mentoring, these will be advertised through the University of Oxford recruitment pages.
+Specialist student support roles, such as 1:1 study skills tuition or specialist mental health mentoring, will be advertised through the University of Oxford recruitment pages.

 All NMH support workers must be able to demonstrate: